Google changes its algorithm like nobody's business. Every year, they are said to alter their algo somewhere around 500-600 times!

-Keep in mind that your strategy won’t just spring up out of the blue.
-You really have to sit down and think it through.
-It might not be a success, but as long as you have a plan there is a greater chance the your hotel will do well
+Keep in mind that your strategy won't just spring up out of the blue.
+You have to sit down and think it through.
+It might not be a success, but as long as you have a plan there is a greater chance that your hotel will do well.

 You should also ingrain it in your mind that your strategy has to be something that cannot easily be replicated.
-Sure, you can do the same thing that everyone else is doing, but you need to understand that if you do this you are A. most likely going to get similar results i.e. you are not going to do better, and B. it will be easier for others to replicate it if they are doing any type of competitive research, meaning if you did get results, they might be short lived.
+Sure, you can do the same thing that everyone else is doing.
+Still, you need to understand that if you do this, you are A. most likely going to get similar results i.e., you are not going to do better.
+B. it will be easier for others to replicate it if they are doing any type of competitive research, meaning if you did get results, they might be short-lived.

 If this happens, you will lose any competitive advantage you might have once had.
 This means that you have to head back to the drawing board.

 In short: The more conventional the strategy is, the easier it is to lose.
-The more out there it is the greater the risks and the rewards will be.
+The more out there it is, the more significant the risks and the rewards will be.